 It may be cool to show up to a friend’s get together fashionably late, but for a professional event, arrive earlier than the rest.
 If you’re nervous, this gives you the chance to meet people without the surrounding chaos or the pressure of feeling rushed.

 Play to your strengths

 Embrace your quiet nature or extroverted spirit and go into the event being your authentic self.
 If your elevator pitch isn’t your strong suit, don’t rely on it.
 Practice being an empathetic listener instead, engaging in thoughtful conversations and remembering tidbits from those you meet.
 Stop trying to sell yourself to the other person, and instead ask yourself, how you can help them?

 First impressions are key at networking events.
 With so little time to make a lasting impact, it’s vital to remember the small details that could set you apart from the other guy.
 Repeating someone’s name back to them, smiling, having a firm handshake, and maintaining eye contact and open posture are all components to keep in the back of your mind when working the room.

 While the whole point of networking is to build lasting connections, ironically enough, getting the follow-up information can sometimes slip your mind.
 Remember to write down a fact about each person you want to remain in contact with after the event, either on a notepad or even on your phone.
-This will help you craft a well thought-out e-mail when you get home.
-Bring a padfolio with you to store the business cards you both hand out and receive.
+This will help you craft a well thought-out email when you get home.
+Bring a professional bi-fold with you to store the business cards you both hand out and receive.
 (Don’t stick them in your pocket!)
 And since you never know when you may make an especially strong connection, have a few copies of your resume on hand as well.

-Networking doesn’t have to be an intimidating obligation, rather a way to garner the most rewards out of your professional life.
+Networking doesn’t have to be an intimidating obligation, rather it can be a way to garner the most rewards from of your professional life.
 Sign up for the next networking event with confidence and go into it ready to work the room like a boss.